yng-me/tsg/README.md

 ## About the package

 **`tsg`** stands for "**table summary generator**."
 As the name suggests, this package is designed to facilitate generation of statistical summary tables with ease.
-It also adheres to the `tidyverse` specification.
+It also adheres to the `tidyverse` specifications.

 Features include: